 The story of a "port of barks” in the Land of Fort Boyard

-Protecting the Naval Dockyard of Rochefort, defending the estuary of the Charente, arming ships in the harbor of Aix Island implied the presence at the port, of a fleet of barks, hence its name “Port-des-Barques”, to ensure the liaison between the shore and the ships.
+Protecting the Naval Dockyard of Rochefort, defending the estuary of the Charente and arming ships in the harbor of Aix Island implied the presence at the port, of a fleet of barks, hence its name “Port-des-Barques”, to ensure the liaison between the shore and the ships.

-Here, your days are punctuated by fishing on foot, by sea baths in the reservoir of water of the “Plage des Anses”, sailing on the Lake of the Rouches, walks, bike rides or carriage rides...
+Here, your days are punctuated by fishing on foot, by sea baths in the sea water reservoir of the “Plage des Anses”, sailing on the Lac des Rouches, walks, bike rides or carriage rides...
 In summer, depart from Port-des-Barques for a cruise around the Fort Boyard and towards the Aix Island !

 Such unique moments to live in Port-des-Barques!

 A fishing village at the mouth of the Estuary of the Charente river

 The peninsula is a haven where everyone lives at the rhythm of nature and the tides.
 Walk around and admire the incredible panorama on the Charente, the estuary, the islands, the forts, beaches, seaside villas ...